All East of England venues

 Suffolk Water Park: frequently asked questions

 Suffolk Water Park is stocked with Common carp, Pike, Common bream, Roach.
-Stocks vary by lake and season — check with the fishery for the latest catch reports.
+Stocks vary by lake and season, so check with the fishery for the latest catch reports.

-Yes — anyone aged 13 or over fishing for freshwater fish in England or Wales needs an Environment Agency rod licence, even on private waters like Suffolk Water Park.
+Yes, anyone aged 13 or over fishing for freshwater fish in England or Wales needs a rod licence, even on private waters like Suffolk Water Park.
+The licence is issued by the Environment Agency.
 A 12-month 2-rod licence is £36.80 in 2026, and juniors aged 13–16 fish free but must register.
 Read our full guide at /blog/fishing-licence-uk-guide.